 15. The number of appointed members will be determined by the Editor in consultation with the Dean, in order to provide suitable representation for the purposes of peer review.

-16. Members usually serve for terms of five years, renewable for a further period as required by the Editor to ensure suitable expertise.
+16. Members usually serve for terms of four years, renewable for a further period as required by the Editor to ensure suitable expertise.

-17. The membership should where possible reflect the ethnic diversity of the profession, the geographical spread of members and the range of interests of clinical oncologists.
+17. The membership should where possible reflect the ethnic diversity of the profession, the geographical spread of members and the range of interests of clinical oncologists and closely aligned professions.

 18. Members must abide by any stated or implied confidentiality that attaches to the work of the Editorial Board during or after any period of membership.